-As With all applications, we cannot be sure that a system is complete or error free without full testing being carried out throughout its lifecycle and also on completion of the product.
-Now that the application is complete, it must be tested to make sure it is free from errors.
+As With all applications, we cannot be sure that a system is complete or error free without full testing being carried out throughout its lifecycle and also on completion of the product, Now that the application is complete, it must be tested to make sure it is free from errors.
 This chapter explains how the author tested the application to make sure that it achieved the requirements that are laid down at the design stage of any application including usability and performance.

-For large applications there can be up to five different stages of testing including, unit testing, module testing, and sub-system is testing, system testing and acceptance testing.
-However when designing a WAP application, the majority of the testing can be carried out as the application is being developed.
-Unit testing is the most basic level of testing, which involves testing each component individually.
-Due to the fact that you can view your application as you develop it on the simulator, it makes it easy for the author to identify any errors at an early stage.
+For large applications there can be up to five diffeteht stageS öf testing including, unit testing, module testing, and sub-system is testing, system testing and acceptance testing.
+However when designing a WAP application, the majority of the testing can be carried out as the application is being developed., Unit testing is the most basic level of testing, which involves testing each component individually.
+Due to the fact that you can view your application as you develop it on the sim.ulator., it makes it easy for the author to identify any errors at an early stage.
 Furthermore, just in the same way that an error in java language is displayed to the author before a program will run, the same process takes place in WML.
 If there is a error in the WML coding then the application will not run on the simulator and it is possible for you to view your errors in a MS-DOS window.
-At this stage the author can load and test each card on the simulator, this means that any errors are detected at the earliest possible stage, and by doing so causing less re-work.
+At this stage the author can load and test each card on the simulator., this means that any errors are detected at the earliest possible stage, and by doing so cansing less re-work,

-During the next stage of testing the author can finally see whether or not the application works as a whole.
-The system is now tested in full to see if all of the features do exactly what they are meant to do.
-The author must make sure that the links work and take you to the correct destination, that both the timer function and the back functions are operational, and that the display and format is exactly what the author wishes.
-As this application is not being sent live across the network, the author is unable to complete the final stage of testing, which would involve testing the product in the market place.
+During the next stage of testing the author can finally see whether or not the application works as a whole, The system is now tested in full to see if all of the features do exactly what they are meant to do.
+The author must make sure that the links work and take you to the correct destination, that both the timer function and the back functions are operational, and that the display and fofü: at is exactly what the author wishes, As this application is not being sent live across the network, the author is unable to complete the final stage of testing, which would involve testing the product in the market place, be made to create a superior application, It is only after completing such a study that one can step back and see what improvements are necessary.